- Defining a fast

 There is also an option to follow a 5:2 style eating pattern and only restrict calories to 800 per day on 2 days a week but follow the low carb, Mediterranean style of eating on the other 5 days (4).

 In this type of modified fast there is restriction of calories on one day and normal calorie intake on the next day, this pattern is repeated long term.

 Calories may be restricted by 75-85% of daily calorie needs.

 Some feel that allowing a normal calorie intake every other day may make it easier than continuous calorie restriction or intermittent fasting and therefore increases adherence (5).

-The FMD states that on day one 34% carbs, 10% protein and 56% fat should be eaten, on the remaining days 47% carbs, 9% protein, and 44% fat are eaten.
+The FMD states that on day one 34% carbohydrates, 10% protein and 56% fat should be eaten, on the remaining days 47% carbohydrates, 9% protein, and 44% fat are eaten.